 Bring back the Doctor Who pre-credits scene!

-The 'cold open' - and that unmistakable electronic sound - are an essential part of the Doctor Who experience, says Paul Jones
+The 'cold open' - and that unmistakable electronic sound before the theme tune - are an essential part of the Doctor Who experience, says Paul Jones

 There’s something missing from the new series of Doctor Who.